Also in this section

 How to vote

 You need to be registered to vote for UK elections and referendums.
-You can do this in two different ways;
+Go to www.gov.uk/register-to-vote to register on-line.

 If you are unsure if you have already registred to vote, you can contact Democratic Support Services on 01789 260208 or email at firstname.lastname@example.org

 If you are already registered to vote for UK elections and referendums you can vote by postal or proxy or visit your local polling station.